mozilla/treeherder/tests/README.md

     ./tests/env.sh
     pytest tests

+### Pre commit checks

+If you made some changes, and want to submit a pull request; run the `./runtests.sh` script (found in the main directory).
+It will run some linters to check your submission.

 ### Using containers

 After `docker-compose up`, you may spin up any number of `backend` containers.
 You may want to run ingestion tasks, or go exploring.